CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 ## Processing register data under the Act on Secondary Use

-The Finnish Act on Secondary Use of health and social data regulates register data processing.
+The Finnish Act on Secondary Use of Health and Social data regulates register data processing.
 Therefore, register data can only be provided by the Findata Authority and accessed via the SD Desktop service.
-CSC's helpdesk manages users' access to  SD Desktop and results export based on the data permit.
+CSC's helpdesk manages users' access to  SD Desktop for secondary use and results export based on the data permit.

 !!!
 Note